cssnr/webstore-publish-action/README.md

 > **¹** Only available if this input was provided.

-This lets you re-use the generated `token` or validate the response data.
+This lets you reuse the generated `token` or validate the response data.

 ```yaml
 - name: 'Web Store Publish'